kckuei/masmx86-assembly-final-proj/README.md

 An `SDWORD` spans -2,147,483,648 to +2,147,483,647, hence the buffer size for bytes read should be at minimum 11 characters to accomodate all possible values.
 However, to allow for zero frontal padding (e.g. +0000420, -000069), the program allows for a max of 25 character input.
 More than 25 character input raises an invalid flag.

 #### Numerical Under/Overflow
-To check for numerical underflow, we accumulate the numbers into a signed integer `SDWORD` `numInt` as follows:
+In accordance with the algorithm above, each individual digit is accumulated into a signed integer `SDWORD` `numInt` as follows:

 ```python
 numInt = 10 * numInt + sign_numInt*(numChar - 48)
 ```

-The sign_numInt is set to 1 for positive, or -1 for negative input, and is necessary to accumulate the correct `numInt` for either sign.
-Under/overflow is considered for by checking the overflow flag (OV) on multiplication (`10 * numInt`) or addition (`10 * numInt + sign_numInt*(numChar - 48)`) in accumulating `numInt`.
+The `sign_numInt` term is set to 1 for positive and -1 for negative input, and is necessary to accumulate the correct `numInt` for either sign.

 Overflow occurs if on accumulation, the `SDWORD` `numInt` exceeds the range 2^-31 to 2^31-1 (-2,147,483,648 to +2,147,483,647).
+Under/overflow conditions are considered for by checking the overflow flag (OF) and using a conditional jump `JO` (OF=1) for reprompting the user.
+It is important to check for under/overflow on both the multiplication (`10 * numInt`) and addition (`10 * numInt + sign_numInt*(numChar - 48)`) in accumulating `numInt`.

 Some additional readings on checking under/overflow: [link1](https://stackoverflow.com/questions/2399269/checking-for-underflow-overflow-in-c), [link2](
 https://stackoverflow.com/questions/199333/how-do-i-detect-unsigned-integer-overflow).

 ### WriteVal Implementation
-Converts an SDWORD to ascii string using the following [algorithm](https://www.geeksforgeeks.org/program-to-print-ascii-value-of-all-digits-of-a-given-number/) as reference, written in a HLL (C++):
+Converts an SDWORD to ASCII string using the following [algorithm](https://www.geeksforgeeks.org/program-to-print-ascii-value-of-all-digits-of-a-given-number/) as reference, written in a HLL (C++):

 ```c++
 int convertToASCII(int N)